thomcchester/api-docs/source/includes/rest/_webhooks.md

     </tr>
     <tr>
       <td><code>events</code></td>
       <td>Optional.
 An Array specifiying which events we should send notifications for.
-Eligible events can be found in the <a href="/docs/webhooks">webhooks documentation</a>.
+Eligible events can be found in the <a href="#webhook-events">webhooks documentation</a>.
 By default, we will send notifications for all events except <code>subscrber.received_email</code>.</td>
     </tr>
   </tbody>
 </table>